Skip to content

 Prof. Thomas Kälicke on the Misconception That Costs Lifespan

-In his clinic consultations, Prof. Thomas Kälicke, chief physician at GFO Kliniken Bonn, hears the same sentence every day.
+In his consultations at the clinic, Prof. Thomas Kälicke, chief physician at GFO Kliniken Bonn, hears the same sentence every day.
 Photo: J Studios, privat, Collage: FITBOOK

 Share article

-What I see daily in the hospital has led me to a clear conviction: Exercise is not an option but a decision about how we age.
-I train every morning before work—not out of discipline, but because I know what’s at stake.
+What I see daily in the hospital has led me to a clear conviction: Exercise is not an option, but a decision about how we age.
+I myself train every morning before work–not out of discipline, but because I know what’s at stake.

-In my consultation, I hear the same sentence almost daily: “I would like to exercise, but I don’t have time.”
+In my consultations, I hear the same sentence almost daily: “I would like to exercise, but I don’t have time.”
 Then I have my patients describe their daily routine in detail.
-It usually becomes clear quickly: Time is available—it’s just used differently.
+Most of the time, it quickly becomes clear: Time is available–it’s just used differently.

-The data is clear: Physical activity is likely the most effective “pill” for a long, healthy life.
-Yet about half of Germans don’t exercise enough.
-According to Techniker Krankenkasse, 48 percent cite lack of time as the main reason for inactivity.1 “No time” has become one of the most convenient excuses in our society.
+The data is clear: Physical activity is probably the most effective “pill” for a long, healthy life.
+Yet about half of Germans don’t move enough.
+According to Techniker Krankenkasse, 48 percent cite lack of time as the main reason for inactivity.1 “No time” has thus become one of the most convenient excuses in our society.
 The truth is simple: We have time.
 We just don’t take it.
 And that’s where a significant misconception lies.
-Because exercise doesn’t cost time—exercise creates life time.
+Because exercise doesn’t cost time–exercise creates life time.

 Most people view exercise as an additional burden in an already full day.
-But medically speaking, the opposite is true: Exercise is not a leisure activity but a biological necessity.
+But medically speaking, the opposite is true: Movement is not a leisure activity, but a biological necessity.

 Our bodies were built for movement over millions of years of evolution.
 Only in the last few decades has our lifestyle dramatically changed: We sit constantly.
 As a result, our metabolism, cardiovascular system, and muscles are in a state of chronic underuse.
-The consequences are seen daily in statistics—and I personally see them every morning in the hospital.
+The consequences are evident in the statistics–and I see them personally every morning in the hospital.

-Today, most people no longer die from acute infectious diseases or accidents but from chronic illnesses.
+Today, most people no longer die from acute infectious diseases or accidents, but from chronic diseases.
 The deadly sextet includes:

 1. Metabolic disorders (insulin resistance, diabetes, fatty liver)